Magnetic anomaly: Ground-based

 In ground-based surveys, measurements are made at a series of stations, typically 15 to 60 m apart.
 Usually a proton precession magnetometer is used and it is often mounted on a pole.
 Raising the magnetometer reduces the influence of small ferrous objects that were discarded by humans.
 To further reduce unwanted signals, the surveyors do not carry metallic objects such as keys, knives or compasses, and objects such as motor vehicles, railway lines, and barbed wire fences are avoided.
 If some such contaminant is overlooked, it may show up as a sharp spike in the anomaly, so such features are treated with suspicion.
 The main application for ground-based surveys is the detailed search for minerals.

 Aeromagnetic

 Airborne magnetic surveys are often used in oil surveys to provide preliminary information for seismic surveys.
 In some countries such as Canada, government agencies have made systematic surveys of large areas.
-The survey generally involves making a series of parallel runs at a constant height and with intervals of anywhere from a hundred meters to several kilometers.
+The survey generally involves making a series of parallel flight lines at a constant height and with intervals of anywhere from a few hundred meters to several kilometers.
 These are crossed by occasional tie lines, perpendicular to the main survey, to check for errors.
-The plane is a source of magnetism, so sensors are either mounted on a boom (as in the figure) or towed behind on a cable.
+The magnetic sensor is within the aircraft's magnetic field, which can be reduced by separating the sensor from the aircraft on a non-magnetic boom or towing it behind on a cable.
 Aeromagnetic surveys have a lower spatial resolution than ground surveys, but this can be an advantage for a regional survey of deeper rocks.